Athari Gauthi Ardi

-Athari Gauthi Ardi (born 15 April 1991) is an Indonesian businesswoman and politician who became a member of the 2019–2024 House of Representatives (DPR) of Republic of Indonesia (RI).
+Athari Gauthi Ardi (born 15 April 1991) is an Indonesian businesswoman and politician who became a member of the 2019–Present House of Representatives (DPR) of Republic of Indonesia (RI).
 Additionally, she is the deputy general chair of the Indonesian Cross-Professional Women's Association (PPILIDI) since 2018.
 Along with her membership in Commission V, she oversees the areas of transportation, infrastructure, Meteorology, Climatology and Geophysics, Disadvantaged Regions and Transmigration (DTT), and Search and Rescue.

 Biography

 Early education

 Athari's early schooling was received in SMA Negeri 70 Jakarta from 2006 to 2009, SMP Islam Al-Azhar 12 Rawamangun Jakarta from 2003 to 2006, and SD Muhammadiyah 24 Jakarta from 1997 to 2003.
 She had partially completed his studies at the law departments of Bung Karno University in 2021, Pelita Harapan University in 2020, and Bina Nusantara University from 2011 to 2012.
 In 2022, she graduated with a Bachelor of Laws from the Indonesian Entrepreneurial University.